cstrelioff/chrisstrelioffws-sandbox/2015/01/12/installing_node_js_and_npm_on_ubuntu_14_04.rst

     > process.exit()

-This provides access to the javascript console and makes it possible for me to try out simple commands. **Second**, for longer chunks of code it is nice to be able to execute a file from the command line, just like I would with *bash* or *Python*.
-To do this, create the file **helloworld.js** with the following contents:
+This provides access to the javascript console and makes it possible for me to try out simple commands.

+**Second**, for longer chunks of code it is nice to be able to execute a file from the command line, just like I would with *bash* or *Python*.
+To do this, create the file **helloworld.js** with the following code:

 .. code:: javascript